golgiwaffles/Brain-Tumor-Identifier/README.md

 ## Project Description

-This project in essence, uses a Convolutional Neural Network in order to classify images of chess pieces to their respective labelS.
-The classifier is enabled to detect whether a particular piece is a pawn, knight, bishop, queen or a king.
+This project in essence, uses a Convolutional Neural Network in order to identify if an MRI scan of the brain indicates the presence of a tumor or not.

 #### Data Splitting